ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 For privacy reasons, it is recommended that key epochs are chosen that limit clients to holding issuance data for a maximum of two keys.
-By choosing F = L/2 then the minimum value of F is 1/2 a month, since the minimum recommended value of L is 1 month.
+By choosing F = L/2 then the minimum value of F is a week, since the minimum recommended value of L is 2 weeks.
 Therefore, by the initial assumption, then all users should only have access to only two keys at any given time.
 This reduces the anonymity set by another half at most.